STEM Scale-Up Program Evaluation

 Instructions for STEM Scale-Up Program Evaluation

-STEM Scale-Up program evaluation is very important because it allows the STEM Council and Operations Center, Regional STEM Managers, educators and Scale-Up program service providers to see the impact the exemplary STEM programs are making in the lives of the students.
+STEM Scale-Up Program evaluation is very important because it allows the STEM Council and Operations Center, Regional STEM Managers, educators and Scale-Up Program service providers to see the impact the exemplary STEM programs are making in the lives of Iowa's students.

-The Iowa STEM Monitoring Project (ISMP) oversees the STEM Scale-Up program evaluation.
-The documents linked below will serve Scale-Up Program teachers and leaders in fulfilling the evaluation requirement for Scale-Up Monitoring data collection being coordinated by the University of Northern Iowa Center for Social and Behavioral Research.
+The Iowa STEM Monitoring Project (ISMP) oversees the STEM Scale-Up Program evaluation.
+The documents linked below will serve Scale-Up Program educators in fulfilling the evaluation requirement for Scale-Up Monitoring data collection being coordinated by the University of Northern Iowa Center for Social and Behavioral Research.

 The educator survey and the student participant list are expected from all schools/organizations implementing a STEM Scale-Up program.
-Student surveys are expected from some schools/organizations (selected schools will be notified by email).
-Please click the links below for each of the necessary documents, or download this PDF file that includes all of the documents from below that you will need.
+Please click the links below for each of the necessary documents.

-2) Educator Survey: to be completed at the end of the Scale-Up program.
+1) Educator Survey: to be completed at the end of the STEM Scale-Up Program (web link will be updated in November 2016).

 Please contact Erin Heiden or Mitch Avery with questions, challenges completing the three evaluation activities, special circumstances, or to request an extension for Scale-Up Programs ending after the deadline date.
 The ISMP team will work to make accommodations on a program-by-program basis.